 Fool’s gold: something that you think will be very pleasant or successful but is not.
 Direct observation is no longer the gold standard in hand hygiene performance monitoring.
-Instead it is, rather, the “Fool’s Gold” standard.
+Instead, it rather is the “Fool’s Gold” standard.

-Fool’s Gold, or iron pyrite is a mineral – not a metal –with a superficial resemblance to gold..
-It’s often confused for the real thing, but there is no value.
+Fool’s Gold, or iron pyrite is a mineral – not a metal –with a superficial resemblance to gold, which is often confused with the real thing.
 Martin Frobisher returned to England from a voyage to find the North West Passage in 1576 with a cargo of this supposed 'gold mineral', but as you can guess it had absolutely no value.

 Direct observation is similar – hospitals have for many years used it to measure hand hygiene performance with the intend to know exactly how good healthcare workers are at complying to hand hygiene guidelines.
 But it only appears to do so on the surface.
 In reality, all it provides hospitals are a false sense of security.
 Of cause, it keeps the accreditation agencies happy, but it is also killing your patients.